-Having only acquired an elf last year, we’re late to the party ourselves.
-But, if you’re a remotely self-respecting parent you’ll have sussed this one out years ago: a cute and cuddly toy with which to bribe the kids.
+Any self-respecting parent will have sussed this one out years ago: a cute and cuddly toy with which to bribe the kids.
 Hmmm, put like that it’s actually…a no-brainer!
 Am I right?
-In all seriousness, the concept is probably questionable but, love or loathe the little guy it’s that time again and I’m diving in to share my 24 ideas for elf on the shelf this Christmas – one for each day of December!
+In all seriousness, the concept is probably questionable – a spy to report back to Santa on whether your kids are behaving perfectly or, um, normally.
+But, love or loathe the little guy it’s that time again and today I’m sharing 24 ideas for elf on the shelf this Christmas – one for each day of December!

 But firstly, if you’ve not already got yours, you can buy yours here (affiliate link).